PS5 restock update: Track on Twitter, Walmart, Target and more

 PS5 restock is incredibly difficult to pin down.
 Despite our best efforts to bring you timely updates, Tom's Guide can't guarantee you'll be able to purchase a console.
 Nevertheless, we are committed to bringing you up-to-the-minute information on all restocks as soon as they happen.

-PS5 restock should be back this week.
-Excluding a limited drop at Best Buy, PS5 restock has been missing since the start of the month.
-However, we're hoping to see more PS5 drops in the coming week.
+PS5 restock seems to be a little on the quiet side this week.
+Other than a limited drop at Best Buy, PS5 restock has been missing since the start of the month.
+But, we're hoping to see more PS5 drops in the coming days.
 Walmart and Sony Direct, for instance, haven't restocked in weeks and are long overdue a restock.

 Where to buy PS5: Check PS5 restock now

-As of June 7 at 9:35 a.m.
+As of June 8 at 7:04 a.m.
 ET, there is no PS5 restock available.
 Best Buy was the only retailer with PS5 restock last week.
-Otherwise, it's been a quiet month so far for PS5 restocks.
 Sony Direct, Walmart, and GameStop could have PS5 restock in the coming days given that they haven't had restocks so far this month.

 PS5: $499 @ Amazon